Church Association for the Inner Mission in Denmark: History

-The movement was founded 13 September 1861 in the village of Stenlille on Zealand.
+The movement was initially founded 13 September 1861 in the village of Stenlille on Zealand.
 The movement's origins derive from pietist and Lutheran orthodox traditions.
 The term Inner Mission implies a domestic mission targeted at those who are already Christians, as opposed to the many organisations dedicated to undertaking missions in foreign countries and among pagans.

 The movement was influential in temperance work, various collective initiatives in rural communities, and other efforts to 'civilise' the people of the 19th century.
 Many poor people found in the movement a community where they could be on equal terms with more wealthy members of society, as it stressed Christian fellowship through a variety of group activities.
 As a movement within the National Church, the Inner Mission is believed to have halted the outflow of church members to charismatic free churches and sects.
 In Denmark, these never achieved the following they did in other countries, for example Sweden.

-The founding family of the LEGO company and many of its workers in the central Jutland village of Billund were adherents of the Inner Mission movement.
+The founding family of the Lego company and many of its workers in the central Jutland village of Billund were adherents of the Inner Mission movement.
 In 1952 the company produced a glow-in-the-dark cross, one of its only known religious artifacts.